Mahmoudshee/alx-backend-javascript/0x06-unittests_in_js/README.md

-my readme file for 0x06-unittests_in_js
+my readme file for 0x06.
+Unittests in Js